outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - organize list of structures required for system optimization & make diagram & generative insight path & query
     - concepts
-      - anti-complacence structures (checking for new error types)
+      - anti-complacence structures (checking for new error types that cant be measured with existing tools yet by always building new measurement tools)

+  -

   - decision between selecting insight path/query for a problem & generating a new one is dependent on:
     - problem metadata (complexity, adjacent formats)